Alcohol, Entertainment and Gaming Licensing

 Types of licences

-There are two licences.
+There are two types of licence:

 • Premises licence: required for any premises that offer any of the licensable activities previously described.